 The fact she has been through all she has and is still playing is amazing.
-That she will have to endure that same knee rehab again -- with her college career now over -- seems cruelly unfair.
+That she might have to endure that same knee rehab again -- with her college career essentially over -- seems cruelly unfair.

 However, even with Gemelos injured and the Trojans dealing with that immediate emotional fallout, they still nearly knocked off the Aggies.
 It would have been the first loss to a nonconference foe at home for Texas A&M senior starters Carter, Tyra White and Adaora Elonu.

 The Trojans were in control for most of the second half, and led by eight points with 2:34 remaining.
 But in the end, the Aggies' defense made the difference.
 USC scored just three points in the game's last four minutes, all on free throws.